LeszekBlazewski/NiDUC/README.md

 # TODO

 - [x] Pretty GUI !
-- [ ] Check if 2f5 works good
+- [x] Check if 2f5 works good
-- [ ] Check if statistics are generated correctly
+- [x] Check if statistics are generated correctly
-- [ ] clear code and check references to functions
+- [ ] Clear code and check references to functions
-- [ ] remove polish words from code !
+- [ ] Remove polish words from code !
 - [ ] Adjust this readme to show what we have done so far !
 - [x] Stay awesome :smile: !